Review team delivery plans in Azure Boards

 Open a plan

-After you've defined a few plans, you'll see them listed on the Plans page under All.
-Or you'll see the ones you've favorited under Favorites.
-You can see their title, description, and most recent creator/editor.
+After you define a few plans, they're listed on the Plans page under All.
+Or you can see them under Favorites, showing the title, description, and most recent creator/editor.

-Use Add to favorites to favorite a plan so that you can quickly return to that plan.
+Use Add to favorites to favorite a plan so you can quickly return to the plan.
 You can also search for other plans in the project.

 Interact with a plan